-Situations where we want to stay with our decision may be challenging when others may want us to go back to our old choices.
+reporing for SOCIOL pressure Situations where we want to stay with our decision may be challenging when others may want us to go back to our old choices.
 People may do this for a variety of reasons.
 No matter what the motivation of other people, we can succeed with our decision by being prepared with some tools.

 Broken-record technique-repeating our decision aloud to others-sometimes more than once.
-"No thanks, I'm only having 2 drinks tonight."
-"I'm not smoking any more.
+"No thanks".
+"I'm not using any more.
 I quit."